15 Sentences Using Compound Subjects and Compound Verbs

-If you’ve come here looking for 15 sentences using compound subjects and compound verbs, I’ll do you one even better than that.
-Below, you’ll find 15 sentences using compound subjects and 15 sentences using compound verbs.
-But let’s start by defining compound subjects and compound verbs.
+Looking for sentences using compound subjects and compound verbs?
+Here are 15 sentences using compound subjects and 15 sentences using compound verbs along with a quick review of compound subjects and compound verbs.

 The subject of a sentence is generally defined as the noun or pronoun engaging in the activity of the verb.
 For example, study the following sentences: